randfur/rojs/README.md

 ### Observable JSON

 ObservableJsonProxy is a proxy wrapper for a JSON value.
 This can be used to watch for changes to the value.
-See [reference](#observablejsonproxy) for usage of the proxy object.

 `render()` will watch any proxies used in the template and re-render affected sections of the HTML when their value changes.
 This is the reactive rendering feature of Rojs.

+See [reference](#observablejsonproxy) for all capabilities of the proxy object.

 ### ObservableJsonProxy example